Clayton McMillan

 Clayton McMillan is a New Zealand professional rugby union coach.
+He is the current head coach of Munster Rugby.

-Born in Perth but raised in Rotorua McMillan was educated at Rotorua Boys High School.
+Clayton McMillan was born in Perth, Australia but was raised in Rotorua, New Zealand.
+McMillan was educated at Rotorua Boys High School.
 He worked as a Police officer in Rotorua.
 McMillan represented the Whakarewarewa rugby club and played for Bay of Plenty as a Number 8 from 1995 to 2003, playing over 100 matches.
 He also represented the New Zealand Divisional team in 2000.